How do I deal with ICBC?

 That’s not necessarily because your insurance company is malicious or deceitful – but, ultimately, it’s a numbers game for them.
 They receive numerous claims every day, and the job of an ICBC adjuster is to minimize the financial payouts for their organization.
 They’re highly skilled at what they do, and they have a variety of tools for rejecting or minimizing claims based on the fine print.
 While it’s good business for ICBC, it may not be fair for you.

 As an individual who may be injured and in dire need of financial compensation from ICBC, you simply can’t afford to be just another number to them.
 That’s why you need an unbiased advocate fighting for your best interests.
 You need someone who understands the intricacies of the laws and policies surrounding ICBC insurance coverage.
 In other words, you need a lawyer you can trust.

 A good lawyer can make sure that you are treated fairly, that you receive an unbiased medical evaluation, that all the evidence is properly documented and taken into consideration, and that you ultimately receive fair compensation for your injuries.

 Of course, you aren’t required to hire a lawyer for an ICBC claim and very simple, straightforward claims may not require one.
-However, many injuries are more complex and involve significant amounts of compensation, and the stakes are just too high to hope that they do the right thing.
+However, many injuries are more complex and involve significant compensation, and the stakes are just too high to hope that they do the right thing.
 ICBC is, after all, a business that is concerned first and foremost with their bottom line.